Mazda3 hatchback review

 Road tests

-Both engines and gearbox options are available across the range, which kicks off with the SE-L model.
-This features plenty of luxuries including rear parking sensors, Apple CarPlay and Android Auto, a seven-inch touchscreen, 16-inch alloy wheels, rain-sensing wipers and auto high-beam assistance.
+Both engines and gearbox options are available across the range, which now kicks off with the Prime-Line model.
+This features plenty of luxuries including rear parking sensors, Apple CarPlay and Android Auto, a 10.25-inch touchscreen, 16-inch alloy wheels, auto high-beam assistance, cruise control, rear parking sensors and a reverse parking camera.

-The entry-level model has plenty of equipment to satisfy many buyers, then, while upgrading to SE-L Lux adds front parking sensors, a reversing camera, heated front seats and dual-zone air conditioning.
-We can see this being a popular spec, as it costs less than £1,500 extra.
-Above that, Sport Lux provides a sportier look with 18-inch alloys, adaptive LED headlights and privacy glass, while GT Sport adds a power-adjustable driver's seat, leather seats, a heated steering wheel and a Bose sound system.
-Top-of-the-line GT Sport Tech is therefore very well equipped, and even comes with a 360-degree camera.
+The entry-level model has plenty of equipment to satisfy many buyers, then, while upgrading to Centre-Line adds keyless entry, front and rear parking sensors, rain-sensing wipers, heated front seats, dual-zone air conditioning and wireless smartphone charging – it doesn’t cost much more than Prime-Line, and would be the one we’d go for.
+Above that, Homura provides a sportier look with 18-inch alloys, heated power-folding door mirrors, classy piano black window surrounds and privacy glass.
+Exclusive-Line adds adaptive LED headlights, a leather-wrapped steering wheel and a Bose sound system.
+Top-of-the-line Takumi is very well equipped, adding leather seats, a wing-mirror tilt-down function when parking, front wiper de-icer and 360-degree camera.